mrpascal1/mrpascal1.github.io/index.md

 *   <b>Tools and Technologies:</b> Android Studio, Visual Studio, IntelliJ IDEA, Git.<br>
 *   <b>Database:</b> MySQL

+### Recent Blog
+<h3><u><a href="https://www.shahidraza.me/2023/07/23/timelineview-jc.html">Writing a simple TimeLineView in less then 100 lines in jetpack compose.</a></u></h3>
+Jetpack Compose is a declarative UI toolkit for building Android applications introduced by Google as part of the Android Jetpack suite.

 <!--
 ### Education
 I am current pursuing my masters from Mumbai University.
 I've had been graduated with a CS degree.